Lecture 4 - Data Wrangling

 To do in-place substitution it is quite tempting to do something like

-option which allows the replacement to be done inplace in the text file.
-Hence the following command can be used:sed -i "s/REGEX/SUBSTITUTION/" input.txt
+-ioption which allows the replacement to be done inplace in the text file.
+Hence the following command can be used:sed -i "s/REGEX/SUBSTITUTION/" input.txt -

 Find your average, median, and max system boot time over the last ten boots.
 Use

-on macOS, and look for log timestamps near the beginning and end of each boot.
-On Linux, they may look something like:Logs begin at ...
+journalctlon Linux andlog showon macOS, and look for log timestamps near the beginning and end of each boot.
+On Linux, they may look something like:Logs begin at ...and

 -